TelemarkAlpint/slingsby/README.md

     $ git clone git@github.com:TelemarkAlpint/slingsby.git
     $ cd slingsby

-Download the App Engine SDK and install it, instructions at [AppEngineSDK](https://developers.google.com/appengine/downloads).

 Set up a virtualenv and install the python requirements:

     $ virtualenv venv_slingsby
     $ . venv_slingsby/bin/activate
     $ pip install -r requirements.txt
-    $ deactivate

-Why the deactivate?
-You don't need to be in your virtualenv to work on slingsby, since the path to the virtualenv is added to the python path to make the App Engine SDK find it.
-As long as the SDK finds it you're golden.
-And by installing it in a virtualenv, you didn't pollute your global python install.
-Neat!

 Slingsby uses [Grunt](http://gruntjs.com/) to run boring tasks that should be automated, like compiling SASS stylesheet and such.
 To use grunt, you need NodeJS installed.
 Follow the instructions over at [NodeJS](http://nodejs.org/) to install it for your system.